-The Doctorate School of the Universitat Internacional de Catalunya (UIC) was created in response to the Governing Board’s determination to establish the UIC as the university of reference for training research staff.
+The Doctorate School of the Universitat Internacional de Catalunya (UIC) was created in response to the Governing Board’s determination to establish UIC Barcelona as the university of reference for training research staff.

-In this respect, the creation of doctorate schools by universities, and specifically that of the Universitat Internacional de Catalunya, is subject to the legal framework of Royal Decree 99/2011, of 28 January 2011, regulating official doctorate courses; the agreements of the Executive Committee of the Governing Board, and the University Trust; the internal regulations of the UIC, and the applicable university laws.
+In this respect, the creation of doctorate schools by universities, and specifically that of the Universitat Internacional de Catalunya, is subject to the legal framework of Royal Decree 99/2011, of 28 January 2011, regulating official doctorate courses; the agreements of the Executive Committee of the Governing Board, and the University Trust; the internal regulations of UIC Barcelona, and the applicable university laws.

 The Doctorate School is the academic unit responsible for organising, coordinating and supervising the studies that lead to the award of a doctorate degree at the Universitat Internacional de Catalunya.